x86senniral/TempoGPT/README.md

 # TempoGPT
 A simple bot template using the openAI API key to do a specific task through function calling &amp; tools.
-In this case, a weather bot example.
+In this case, a weather type bot example.
 Additionally using firebase to store messages.
 Made in ReactJS.

 ## Deployment